-Discussion: With respect to the holding company guarantee, the issues likely to be raised are (i) the ability of the Fed adequately to monitor the effective strength of the guarantee when it is not in a position to fully examine the holding company or its non-bank subsidiaries (a concern Director Raines has raised) and (ii) the extent to which the difference between "well capitalized" and "adequately capitalized" provides a sufficient cushion in capital and time so that a bank that falls below the well capitalized level really can be recapitalized or sold before it is truly in trouble (a concern Chairman Yellen and Director Raines have both raised).
+Discussion: With respect to the holding company guarantee, the issues likely to be raised are (i) the ability of the Fed adequately to monitor the effective strength of the guarantee when it is neither authorized or set up to regularly and fully examine the holding company or its non-bank subsidiaries (a concern Director Raines has raised) and (ii) the extent to which the difference between "well-capitalized" and "adequately capitalized" provides a sufficient cushion in capital and time so that a bank that falls below the well-capitalized level can be recapitalized or sold before it is truly in trouble (a concern Chairman Yellen and Director Raines have both raised).

 On the issue of Fed capital standards, the major substantive question, raised by Chairman Yellen, is whether these standards amount to attempting to close the barn door after the horse is out.
-In particular, if the Fed can impose capital standards in the case of a holding company that owns one of the 127 largest banks only after finding a threat of systemic risk, will the capital standards be effective in preventing the risk from materializing?
+In particular, if the Fed can impose holding company capital standards during the first 180 days when a bank falls below the well-capitalized level only after finding a threat or likelihood of threat to the bank or of systemic risk, will the capital standards be effective in preventing the risk from materializing?
 Chairman Yellen also believes that defining a holding company that is primarily bank-related as one in which the bank accounts for 90% of the assets is too lax: moving sufficient assets out of the bank to fall below the 90% level would be fairly painless.
 She would support a lower threshold.
-An additional substantive question is whether, whatever system is proposed to allow the Fed to set holding company capital standards, a similar system should be proposed with respect to OTS' regulation of unitary thrift holding companies under Alternative B.
+Director Raines has also expressed concern in the past that capital requirements that are discretionary with regulators may pose "forebearance risk": the risk that capital standards will not be imposed when needed because regulators and the regulated can convince each other that the situation will be resolved without the imposition of standards.